JimJarvis/Excalibur/Excalibur/README.txt

 The silent war storms the enchanted board
 The lonely warrior wields the sacred sword
 Behold!
 A symphony of black and white
-Echoing a millennium of masters' might
+Echoes a millennium of masters' might
 Let wisdom inspire us in the glorious test
 May Excalibur bless us on the lofty quest